-- Scope 2 refers to the emissions generated by the production of electrical energy used by the organization.
+- Scope 2 refers to the emissions generated by the production of electricity used by the organization..

 Now, this emission calculation has been verified by an independent third party, which is an incentive to continue working to reduce emissions.
 The body that has verified the emissions of the port of Vilagarcía, ISCC, is one of the leading systems for sustainability and greenhouse gas emissions.
 The European Commission recognized ISCC as one of the first certification systems to meet the requirements of the European Union's Renewable Energy Directive (RED).

 In addition to calculating its carbon footprint, the Port Authority also offsets its emissions as an organization (scopes 1 and 2).
-The Zero Emissions Footprint means that the direct emissions generated by the entity are equal to those avoided with compensation actions.
-The certification implies recognition of the climatic neutrality of the Port Authority of Vilagarcía.
+The Zero Emissions Footprint means that the direct emissions generated by the entity are equal to those avoided with the compensation actions.
+The certification implies recognition of the climate neutrality of the Vilagarcía Port Authority.

 Carbon footprint offset cerfiticate